“Elle Stanger is a Racist” – Accountability Statement

 When invited to a neutrally located, peer-mediated and fully funded open debate-style meeting, to address accusations, the accusers took deliberate steps to distance themselves from their responsibility in their roles as instigators of harassment or violence against me.
 Linked here is one example of this attempt at transparency.

-“How Do We Hold Each other Accountable When We Mess Up“ by Bianca Laureano is a useful resource for all.
+“How Do We Hold Each other Accountable When We Mess Up“ by Bianca Laureano is a useful resource and I just found the online work of Africa Brooke.

 Research shows that there are reasons why marginalized peoples engage in call-out culture, and that has given better framing to the WHY behind some of these accusations.